Kultapyörä

 Deities: Ukko

 Keskikesä July 13 The warmest time of the year.
 In Estonia, this day is known as the birthday of the bear.
-In Sotkamo, Kainuu, the first Sunday in July (so about a week before Keskikesä) is also a time to go to Hiidenportti in Sotkamo and conduct some worship rituals (which have shifted into just dance parties in the modern day) for the forest gods.
+In Sotkamo, Kainuu, the first Sunday in July (so about a week before Keskikesä) is also a time to go to Hiidenportti in Sotkamo and conduct some worship rituals (which have shifted into just dance parties in the modern day) for the forest god Hiisi.

 Juustopyhä August 24 Cheese holiday!
 When there is a "cheese holiday" depends on the region.
 There were general festivities, the name comes from the fact that cheese was gifted to (Christian) priests on this day.
 Also I love cheese so I'm keeping that name.